Strong-to-Weak Spontaneous Symmetry Breaking in a $(2+1)$D Transverse-Field Ising Model under Decoherence

 Compared with conventional spontaneous symmetry breaking (SSB), diagnosing SWSSB requires nonlinear probes.
-Faithful order parameters include the fidelity and R\'enyi-1 correlators~\cite{lessa2025swssb,weinstein2025renyi1,liuzy2025wightman}, which obey the stability theorem of two-way connectivity via symmetric short-depth quantum channels, but are generally difficult to evaluate in many-body systems.
-By contrast, the R\'enyi-2 correlator, defined through a doubled pure-state representation via the Choi-Jamio\l{}kowski isomorphism~\cite{Choi1975,Jamiolkowski1972}, provides a practical proxy for detecting SWSSB~\cite{leejy2023weakmeasurement, sala2024swssbpurification}.
-Its advantage lies in both numerical and experimental accessibility: evaluating fidelity or Rényi-1 correlators requires canonical purification and thus full state tomography, whereas Rényi-2 observables can be efficiently measured using modern techniques such as classical shadow tomography~\cite{sunn2025swssb,Aaronson2019shadow,Huang2020shadow}.
+Faithful order parameters include the fidelity and Rényi-1 correlators~\cite{lessa2025swssb,weinstein2025renyi1,liuzy2025wightman}, which obey the stability theorem of two-way connectivity via symmetric short-depth quantum channels, but are generally difficult to evaluate in many-body systems.
+By contrast, the Rényi-2 correlator, defined through a doubled pure-state representation via the Choi-Jamio\l{}kowski isomorphism~\cite{Choi1975,Jamiolkowski1972}, provides a practical proxy for detecting SWSSB~\cite{leejy2023weakmeasurement, sala2024swssbpurification}.
+Its advantage lies in both numerical and experimental accessibility: evaluating fidelity or Rényi-1 correlators requires canonical purification and thus full state tomography, whereas phase transitions of Rényi-2 observables can be efficiently measured using modern techniques such as classical shadow tomography~\cite{sunn2025swssb,Aaronson2019shadow,Huang2020shadow}.

 Importantly, the Rényi-2 correlator is well suited for numerical approaches such as tensor-network methods based on matrix product states (MPS) in a doubled Hilbert space~\cite{guoyx2025qswssb,guoyc2025swssb,orito2025swssb_ising,guoyc2026purfication}.
 However, these methods are largely restricted to one dimension and become challenging in higher dimensions.
 Quantum Monte Carlo (QMC) methods, by contrast, are naturally suited for large-scale simulations and largely independent of spatial dimension.
 Recent work has explored Monte Carlo sampling of SWSSB in specific models that admit classical stochastic representations~\cite{hauser2026swssb_u1}.
 However, a general QMC framework for directly computing the Rényi-2 correlator in interacting quantum systems, without relying on mapped classical representations, remains lacking.
-In this Letter, we develop a QMC framework for evaluating the Rényi-2 correlator in the quantum Ising model, thereby filling this methodological gap and enabling unbiased large-scale simulations of decohered quantum states and SWSSB in arbitrary spatial dimensions.
+In this Letter, we develop a QMC framework for evaluating the Rényi-2 correlator, thereby filling this methodological gap and enabling unbiased large-scale simulations of decohered quantum states and SWSSB in arbitrary spatial dimensions.

 As an illustrative example, we investigate the $(2+1)$D transverse-field Ising model (TFIM) subject to a strongly $\mathbb{Z}_2$-symmetric decoherence channel.
 Despite its simplicity, the mixed-state phase diagram of this system remains largely unexplored except in the product-state limit~\cite{lessa2025swssb}.
 By combining a field-theoretical approach with our newly developed QMC techniques, we characterize the decohered Ising ground states across various parameter regimes.
 Our field-theoretical framework maps the effective defect action to the (1+1)D Ashkin-Teller model \cite{PhysRevB.24.5229}, predicting three distinct phases and identifying the universality classes of the phase transitions as well as the tricritical point.
 All these analytical predictions are firmly corroborated by large-scale simulations enabled by our QMC framework.